 In Matthew 28:19-20, Jesus told His disciples: “Go therefore and make disciples of all the nations, baptizing them in the name of the Father and the Son and the Holy Spirit, teaching them to observe all that I commanded you…” In our effort to follow the Great Commission, Friendship uses the strategy exemplified in Acts 1:8 to share the Gospel of Jesus Christ to the world by being “witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the earth.”
 The possibilities are endless as we build bridges in our community, throughout our country, and around the world.

-In July 2018, a team from Friendship assisted Crosspoint Church in Elizabethtown, Kentucky with a 1-day “Game On VBS” for children in the community.
-This mission opportunity is for families of all ages.
+In 2018, a team from Friendship assisted Crosspoint Church in Elizabethtown, Kentucky with a 1-day “Game On VBS” for children in the community.
+We are still attempting to identify a family mission trip opportunity for 2019.

 In February 2019, Friendship will send its fifth mission team to Vidor, Texas.
 This small community is still reeling from damage caused from Hurricane Harvey.
 The team from Friendship will assist local residence by hanging dry-wall, finishing dry-wall, and painting.
 We have partnered with Nehemiah’s Vision, a local ministry committed to helping people rebuild their homes.